Canon 1Ds Mark III vs Fujifilm X-T10

 It is notable that the X-T10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the X-T10 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the X-T10 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm X-T10 Manual.
+Further information on the features and operation of the 1Ds Mark III and X-T10 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So what is the bottom line?
 Is the Canon 1Ds Mark III better than the Fujifilm X-T10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.